 “A thinker sees his own actions as experiments and questions ― as attempts to find out something.
 Success and failure are for him answers above all.” ― Friedrich Nietzsche

 Brief encounters can play an enormous role in this experiment; we call it life.
 Some people are in our lives for only a few fleeting moments.
-Sometimes, these people are the ones who make the most considerable impact.
+Sometimes, these people make the most considerable impact.
 It could be almost anyone.
 Perhaps they are the drunk driver who runs into your car and causes some trauma.
 Or maybe they are the person who gives you something to eat when you are hungry.
 You never see these people again, yet they leave you with a life-changing memory.

 Take your list of significant people and see common lessons or a pattern that connects several people.
 Be sure to include yourself on this list.
 What lessons have you learned, or are you learning from yourself?